Foreign investment in United States real estate: Taxation

 Foreign non-resident real estate owners have two taxation options.
 One of them is to have the property taxed as Effectively Connected Income (ECI) of a U.S. trade or business.
 Income from real estate that is "effectively connected" with a U.S. trade or business is taxed to the owner of the real estate at the same rates that apply to U.S. individuals and corporations.
 In addition, the owner can claim deductions that arise from the operation of the property.

 A second option is to have the property treated as an investment property and subject to a flat 30% tax.
 Most income received by foreign persons from U.S. investments, including rent, is taxed at a flat 30%, and the foreign person is permitted no deductions related to the operations of the property.
 That means that if there is a mortgage on the property, the interest payments are not deductible.
 However, many countries have entered into income tax treaties with the U.S. reducing the 30% rate to a lesser amount.

+Foreign investors without a Social Security Number need an Individual Taxpayer Identification Number in order to file federal and state tax returns to report rental income.